DarshanRaul94/Python-CLI-for-AWS-GCP/README.md

 # TODO:
 - [ ] Create another branch for testing packaging features
+- [ ] Find alternatives for relative imports beyond top level package
+- [ ] Use rebase to limit the commits that go to remote
 - [x] Add excpetion handling
         - [ ] create a base class for exceptions defined by this cli
         - [ ] Add finally clauses wherever needed